dark-teal-coder/dark-teal-coder/README.md

 # References
 - [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

-Last modified date: Feb 25, 2022
+*Last modified date: Feb 25, 2022*

 <!---
-dark-teal-coder/dark-teal-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+dark-teal-coder/dark-teal-coder is a special repository because its `README.md` (current file) appears on your GitHub profile.
+Click on [Preview] tab to take a look at your changes.
 --->